tcjennings/tcjennings.github.io/_posts/2016-07-05-Automating-ERV.md

 <img style="float: right;" src="/images/erv-auto/IMG_0157.jpg" width="200 px" />
 <img style="float: right;" src="/images/erv-auto/IMG_0156.jpg" width="200 px" />

 For now I'll leave these options alone and say that I'm "Done" with my routine.
 The routine is now installed and available in the app.
-I can put it on my notification page, but the procedure to do so is uninuitive:
+I can put it on my notification page, but the procedure to do so is unintuitive:

 1. Press the hamburger menu in the upper right.
 2. Select "My Account" from the resulting pane.